TheDataCity/JulyFellowship_public/AutomatingSyntheticControls.md

 We are interested in whether devolution increased or reduced the economic growth of Scotland.

-We use ONS data for the growth of gdp of regions of the United Kingdom, found [here](https://www.escoe.ac.uk/research/historical-data/regional-data/), to assess whether devolution has resulted in improved economic performance for Scotland.
-The data is provided from 1979 Q2 through to 2020.
 ![image](DevolutionofScotland.png 'Comparison of gdp in scotland and synthetic scotland')

 We start with the simplest SCM,